Welcome to the Islamic Studies Program

 - Matthew Melvin-Koushki (S Carolina)

-Texts & Manuscripts of the Muslim World seminar: "Occult Sciences in the Persianate World"
+Texts & Manuscripts of the Muslim World seminar: "Occult Science in the Early Modern Persianate World"

 10/19 @ 4pm, GISB 1128